 Are you looking to enhance your business support career with fast-paced, exciting and rewarding work?
-Then working for a leading law firm could be a smart career move.
+Then working as a team secretary could be a smart career move.

-Learn more about the ins and outs of the role from a Senior Legal Secretary, working in one of the UK's largest firms.
+Learn more about the ins and outs of the team secretary role.
 What does a typical day in the office look like?
 Why could it be the career for you?

 A team secretary is a cost-effective solution for hiring managers.
 With the ability to support more than one colleague than Personal Assistants, an efficient team secretary can work on multiple projects simultaneously and look after administrative work that might take up the time of other team members.

 A team secretary job could be a natural first step if you’re looking to build a career in business support, but what are the essential skills and experience necessary to become one?
 We explore what exactly it is you need to succeed as a team secretary.

 Possessing A-Level education is an essential prerequisite to apply for team secretary roles, and some require a university degree.
 Previous internship experience at a blue-chip or FTSE 250 company will stand you in good stead.

 Depending on the company and team you’re exposed to, a team secretary could present an opening to a related career path!